Laundry Room Etiquette and Capacity at George Mason University

 The Etiquette Dispute

-There is no campus-wide consensus on the etiquette.
+Students living on campus share washers and dryers in their residential buildings.
+When cycles end and clothes are not promptly retrieved, other students face a choice between waiting indefinitely or removing someone else's laundry to free the machine.
+There is no campus-wide consensus on the right answer.
 Some students view removing others' clothes as a practical necessity; others consider it a violation of personal boundaries.
-The disagreement has led to confrontations and lingering resentment among residents sharing laundry facilities.
+The disagreement has led to confrontations and lingering resentment among residents who share laundry facilities.

 A Capacity Problem in Disguise

 The etiquette debate masks a more fundamental issue: machine scarcity.
-When sufficient machines are available, a forgotten load in one dryer is a minor inconvenience.
+When enough machines are available, a forgotten load is a minor inconvenience.
 When every machine is in demand, a single abandoned load can delay multiple residents and escalate tensions.
+The frequency of these disputes tracks closely with peak usage times and with the ratio of machines to residents.

 Why It Matters